 Xbox One vs PS4: Game library

 Winner: PS4.
-Both systems play tons of great games, but Sony's system has more hit games that you can only play on a console.
+Both systems have a lot of great games, but Sony's system has more hit games that you can only play on a console.

 Winner: Xbox One.
 Xbox One plays hundreds of Xbox 360 games, offers cross-play with PC and lets you binge on three generations' worth of games for a good price.